Washington Child Support: How Much & How Long Will I Pay?

 For example, if a child has a severe disability and will need continued assistance after high school, his parents likely planned for child support after 18 in the original court order.
 Alternatively, if a child suffers a major injury from a car accident and is unable to work full time or continue schooling due to the injury, parents may need to contribute child support past 18.
 Child support can continue indefinitely if a child is never able to fully support themselves.

 Hopefully, this post helps you value child support and understand how long payments will last.
-If you have further questions or would like help with your own child support calculations, please call Truce Law at 206.409.4086 or send us an email.
+If you have further questions or would like help with your own child support calculations, visit Truce Law website or call us at 206.409.4086 or send us an email.